 Also in Travel: 30 Places You Need to Visit Before They Disappear

-Flights to Belfast City Airport, which is more than 60 miles southeast of Giant's Causeway, cost around $1,800 per ticket.
-Rooms can be found in Belfast for a little less than $200.
-The cost to see the Giant's Causeway is $29 for a family of two adults and up to three children.
+Flights to Belfast City Airport, which is more than 60 miles southeast of Giant’s Causeway, cost from $760 to over $1,000 per ticket.
+Rooms can be found in Belfast for under $200 a night.
+The cost to see the Giant’s Causeway is 25 pounds for a family with two adults and up to three children, which translates to roughly $33.

 Great Blue Hole

-Flights to Belize City can be had for just $600.
-Hotels range greatly in price, with some costing as little as $52 a night and others costing more than $250.
+Flights to Belize City can be had for just $675 to $800.
+Hotels range greatly in price, with some costing as little as $54 a night and others almost $200.
 The cost to snorkel or dive depends on the company.
-For example, diving with Belize Diving Services costs $229, plus a $40 park fee.
+For example, diving with Belize Diving Services costs $275 for a full day of diving.
+Like with any trip, you could end up spending a good chunk of change, but the experience will be worth every penny.

 Ha Long Bay